 Isetan Wisma Atria is located at Wisma Atria, next to the busy Orchard MRT station.
-A change in our strategic direction led to the discontinuation of our own retailing activities at this store in March 2015.
-Following that, we have converted the space into an investment property to generate rental income.
+A change in our strategic direction led to the ceasing of our own retailing activities at this store at the end of March 2015 and we have converted it into an investment property for earning rental income.
 With this change, our presence in the Orchard Road shopping belt as a department store is maintained via our Isetan Scotts store.